-No one used to care about home runs.
-Balls rarely cleared the fences until Babe Ruth and other power hitters officially ended the Dead Ball Era in the 1920s.
-But our obsession with tape-measure jobs began long before that, on opening day at the Polo Grounds in 1883.
-No one knows how just far that Roger Conner homer went, but it sparked a national obsession with seeing how far you can hit a baseball with a piece of lumber.
-The following are some of the most powerful drives in baseball’s recorded history.
+One could argue our fervor for going yard began on Opening Day at the Polo Grounds in 1883.
+No one knows how just far that Roger Conner homer went, but it sparked a national obsession with seeing just how far guys can hit a baseball with a piece of lumber.
+More than 130 years later, here are some of the most powerful drives in recorded history.